Race & Ethnicity

 How sources position themselves

 Sources differ more on defaults than on acceptability.
-Most terms in this chapter have multiple acceptable forms; the real question is which form a writer should use when the individual’s preference isn’t known.
-The five cross-cutting principles above synthesize the patterns that recur term-by-term — every entry on this page demonstrates at least one of them.
+Most terms in this chapter have multiple acceptable forms, and the real question is which form a writer should use when the individual’s preference isn’t known.
+The cross-cutting principles above summarize the patterns that recur term-by-term; every entry on this page demonstrates at least one of them.

 Source coverage in this chapter spans:

 Source-by-source guidance lets readers see the range of positions and choose based on audience.
-Most of the live editorial decisions in this chapter — Black-and-African-American defaulting, Hispanic-vs-Latino regional defaults, Latinx/Latine choice, white capitalization, BIPOC usage discipline — can be made coherently across multiple house positions; what matters is making them with intention and documenting the reasoning.
+Most of the live editorial decisions in this chapter — Black-and-African-American defaulting, Hispanic-vs-Latino regional defaults, Latinx/Latine choice, white capitalization, BIPOC usage discipline — can be made coherently across more than one house position.
+What matters is making them with intention and documenting the reasoning.

 Cross-cutting principles